Skip to main content

 Functional description

-During startup, it connects to the device and establishes communication with the SRM server and prompts for available releases.
-This data is then displayed and user can either simply upgrade or select a particular release for flashing to the device.
+During startup, it connects to the device and establishes communication with the SRM server and prompts for available firmware releases, containers and service packages.
+These data are then displayed and user can either simply upgrade or select a particular release, container or service package for flashing to the device.

 Main actions:

-• Upgrade to latest: Try to automatically upgrade to (or reload) the latest release.
+• Upgrade: Try to automatically upgrade to (or reload) the latest release.
+It keeps the current branch of release (basename; stable, testing, nightly) or container group.

-• Upgrade to selected: Loads the selected release onto the device.
-(The button is active only if a release has been selected.)
+• Install: Loads the selected release or package into the device.
+(The button is active only if any release or package has been selected.)

-User can use checkboxes to filter specific release types.
+User can use checkboxes to filter specific release or package types.

 • Refresh: Repeats startup communication with the SRM server and updates all displayed data.